ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 - **Block Builder** - Initiates the gossip of new transactions, notifies the engine that new blocks are ready to be built, and also handles next block generation notification.
 - **Storage** - Stores and retrieves data of the chain's state.
 - **Virtual Machine** - Entry point for all the components to orchestrate them according to the consensus engine and API requests.
-- **Service** - API handlers for interacting with VM and initialized chain.
+- **Service** - API handlers for interacting with the VM and initialized chain.
 - **Factory** - For creating new instances of the Virtual Machine.

 ## Transaction Lifecycle in BlobVM

-A Virtual Machine exposes APIs or handlers for users to make direct RPC to service.
-Every change on a chain happens through blocks and more specifically, transactions.
-A VM handles transactions internally since the consensus engine only cares about the block.
-Let's see, how a transaction goes through the network to update the chain's state:
+A Virtual Machine exposes APIs or handlers for users to make direct RPC to aservice.
+All changes on a chain happen through blocks and more specifically transactions.
+A VM handles transactions internally since the consensus engine only cares about blocks.
+Let's see how a transaction goes through the network to update the chain's state:

-- User make RPC request to `service.IssueRawTx()`
+- A user make an RPC request to `service.IssueRawTx()`
 - `service.IssueRawTx()` is called using handlers to
-  - Receive transaction bytes as arguments
+  - Receive the transaction bytes as arguments
-  - Unmarshal bytes into a transaction object
+  - Unmarshal the bytes into a transaction object
-  - Initialize transaction object with message digest, txID, etc.
+  - Initialize the transaction object with message digest, txID, etc.
-  - Submit the transaction to VM
+  - Submit the transaction to the VM
 - The transaction is submitted to the Virtual Machine - `vm.Submit()` to
   - Get the preferred (last accepted) block
   - Get the execution context of the preferred block that includes